Code-Institute-Submissions/Ivolunteer/README.md

 ## Credits ##

 ### Code ###
- - [Bootstrap](https://getbootstrap.com/): Used throughout the project to create a responsive site using the Bootstrap Grid System.
+  [Bootstrap](https://getbootstrap.com/): Used throughout the project to create a responsive site using the Bootstrap Grid System.
 Also referenced for following code;
    - The Navigation Bar
    - The Image Carousel
    - The Progress Bar

-- [W3Schools](https://www.w3schools.com/): Referenced for the following code;
+  [W3Schools](https://www.w3schools.com/): Referenced for the following code;
   - Num.stepp form
-  - Radiobutton form
+  - Radiobutton forms

   [Jsfiddle](https://jsfiddle.net/): Referenced for the following code;
-  - Dropdown menue
+  - Dropdown menues
 ### content ###

 The text content in the about page was sourced from other online elephant rescue sites such as [Wfft](https://www.wfft.org/about-wfft/), [Volunteerworld](https://www.volunteerworld.com/en/volunteer-abroad/elephant-conservation), [Elephantconservationcenter](https://www.elephantconservationcenter.com/releasing-elephants-into-the-wild-a-worlds-first/).